JohnScience/my_com_projs/README.md

 >
 > When I deserved the company's trust and respect, I was placed in the Discord Dpt. where I was given access to ML API under the non-disclosure agreement in order to develop a multipurpose bot which processed natural language, gathered relevant information and prepared a ground for better monetization.
 In January of 2019 I had to give up my position and postpone studying altogether because I had issues with my cognitive health after a head injury.

-**Skills:** C++ · Kanban · Web Development · Linux · SQL · HTML · jQuery · REST · PostgreSQL · JIRA · Git · JavaScript · SCSS · Node.js · Handlebars.js · n-api · V8 · Discord API · SQLite3 · CMake · Markdown
+**Skills:** C++ · Kanban · Web Development · Linux · SQL · HTML · jQuery · REST · PostgreSQL · JIRA · Git · JavaScript · SCSS · Node.js · Handlebars.js · n-api · V8 · Discord API · SQLite3 · CMake · Markdown · NLTK

 ---